Cataract Surgeryin Los Angeles

 When evaluating cataract treatment options, patients may want to consider factors such as the surgeon’s experience, available technology, lens implant options, and whether the practice offers advanced diagnostic imaging and laser-assisted cataract surgery.

-Not all cataract surgery is the same, and at Assil Gaur Eye Institute, we've developed a new advanced cataract surgery protocol that goes well beyond the standard procedure.
-Eagle Vision Cataract Surgery was created by Dr. Kerry Assil, and it's available exclusively at AGEI.
+Not all cataract surgeries are the same, and at Assil Gaur Eye Institute, we've developed an advanced cataract surgery protocol that goes well beyond the standard procedure.
+Eagle Vision Cataract Surgery was developed by Dr. Kerry Assil and is available exclusively at AGEI.

 The name EAGLE stands for Enriched optics, Aberrometry Guided, Lenticular Enhancement.
 What that means in practice is a more precise, more personalized surgery at every step: